grafana/k6-operator/README.md

 kubectl create configmap scenarios-test --from-file=archive.tar
 ```

-In case of using an archive it must be additionally specified in your yaml for K6 deployment:
+In case of using an archive it must be additionally specified in your yaml for TestRun deployment:

 ```yaml
 # ...